Dickens92/alx-low_level_programming/README.md

-introduction to C programming tasks
+0x06.
+C - More pointers, arrays and strings